jarviscanada/jarvis_data_eng_BikervensBernard/core_java/jdbc/README.md

 | `variety`| family group i.e. juice | DEFAULT NULL|
 | `price`| product price | DEFAULT NULL|
 | `status`| ACTIVE/ DISCONTINUED | DEFAULT NULL|

+# Design Patterns
+### The Data Access Object (DAO) Pattern
+DAO is a class or interfaces that CRUD an object in your project.
+In general, an object could be one table in the database table (e.g., a Customer).
+An object can also represent the result of your more complex query (e.g., Customer table join Order table) in are case this would be `orderline`.
+- DTO is the model of the object in DAO (e.g., Customer Pojo).
+- In summary
+    - You create a DTO (e.g., new customer), and save it to a database via DAO
+    - You read a DTO (e.g., a customer with id =1) from a database via DAO
+    - You can delete a customer
+    - In the code, all you care about is what to do with DTO, but not how is DTO is CRUD since DAO hides all the low-level implementation.
+So your business logic and database (or other storage like a filesystem) are decoupled.
+It gives you great flexibility.

 # Order of operations
 These commands are for linux/Mac, changes will need to made if you are running this in Microsoft Windows.